bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ---

 ### FplBlockType `Lemma`
 A lemma defined in the theory or the theories using this theory.
-Created in todo.
+Created in `Ast.Lemma`.
 #### Possible Parent Nodes
 Theory
 #### Scope